MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 We never delete your data from any source.
 Our app simply takes your data from one place and copies it to another—akin to *copy and paste* rather than *cut and paste.* We also don't retain any of your cloud storage data for any reasons.

-We strive to keep your users' experience as similar as possible between Egynte and Office 365.
+We strive to keep your users' experience as similar as possible between Egynte and Microsoft 365.

 ### How are permissions affected?

-When moving from Egnyte to Office 365, user roles *on folders* change.
+When moving from Egnyte to Microsoft 365, user roles *on folders* change.

 During a migration, we do not explicitly set a user as an owner of data.

-In Office 365, ownership of files and folders is always implicitly set by virtue of copying data into a user.
+In Microsoft 365, ownership of files and folders is always implicitly set by virtue of copying data into a user.

 #### Translating permissions